 Bank Secrecy Act (BSA) Requirements Should Be Flexible and Easily Applied

 ICBA supports FinCEN’s efforts to simplify certain BSA forms and encourages the government to continue streamlining other reporting requirements.
-The federal government should continue working with the banking industry to provide additional guidance—such as best practices, questions and answers, or commentary—that is understandable, workable and easily applied by community banks.
-ICBA encourages FinCEN to continue its investigation and adaptation of technology to assist banks with their BSA compliance requirements.
+The federal government should continue working with the banking industry to provide additional guidance—such as best practices, questions and answers, or commentary—that is understandable, workable and easily applied by community banks FinCEN should continue its investigation and adaptation of technology to assist banks with their BSA compliance requirements.
 ICBA also encourages the Office of Foreign Asset Control to streamline and simplify its lists for ease of reference and application by bankers.

 To ensure a consistent and balanced effort to combat money laundering and terrorist financing, the federal government should have consistent regulations across all financial services providers including nonbank entities.
 Additionally, the government should require reporting of only truly suspect transactions—and strive to balance those requirements against the need to respect customer privacy.